 Network for the BranchingDQNPolicy, it uses a common network module, a value module and action "branches" one for each dimension.
 It allows for a linear scaling of Q-value the output w.r.t. the number of dimensions in the action space.
-For more info please refer to: arXiv:1711.08946. :param state_shape: int or a sequence of int of the shape of state. :param action_shape: int or a sequence of int of the shape of action. :param action_peer_branch: int or a sequence of int of the number of actions in each dimension. :param common_hidden_sizes: shape of the common MLP network passed in as a list. :param value_hidden_sizes: shape of the value MLP network passed in as a list. :param action_hidden_sizes: shape of the action MLP network passed in as a list. :param norm_layer: use which normalization before activation, e.g., nn.LayerNorm and nn.BatchNorm1d.
+For more info please refer to: arXiv:1711.08946. :param state_shape: int or a sequence of int of the shape of state. :param action_shape: int or a sequence of int of the shape of action. :param action_peer_branch: int or a sequence of int of the number of actions in each dimension. :param common_hidden_sizes: shape of the common MLP network passed in as a list. :param value_hidden_sizes: shape of the value MLP network passed in as a list. :param norm_layer: use which normalization before activation, e.g., nn.LayerNorm and nn.BatchNorm1d.
 Default to no normalization.
 You can also pass a list of normalization modules with the same length of hidden_sizes, to use different normalization module in different layers.
-Default to no normalization. :param activation: which activation for different Modules if passed in a list.
+Default to no normalization. :param activation: which activation to use after each layer, can be both the same activation for all layers if passed in nn.Module, or different activation for different Modules if passed in a list.
 Default to nn.ReLU. :param device: specify the device when the network actually runs.
 Default to "cpu". :param bool softmax: whether to apply a softmax layer over the last layer's output.